StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 ## The depth cliff

-The obvious experiment is to increase \(T\), plot accuracy, and look for a cliff.
+The obvious experiment is to increase $$T$$, plot accuracy, and look for a cliff.

 Perhaps the model handles short trajectories and then abruptly stops handling longer ones.